asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 #### Shu

-Teams start out in Shu by following the Scrum Guide and agile consultants' advice like a recipes or formulas.
+Teams start out in Shu by following the Scrum Guide and agile consultants' advice like recipes or formulas.
 They don't understand the value of what they are doing yet but they are optimistically following along the best they can.

 #### Ha